rust-lang/rfcs/text/3127-trim-paths.md

   package roots to `[package name]-[version]`.
 A minor downside to this is not being able to `Ctrl+click` on paths to files the user is working on from panic messages.
 - Will these cover all potentially embedded paths?
 Have we missed anything?
-- Should we make this affect more `CompileMode`s, such as `Check`, where the emitted `rmeta` file will also contain absolute paths?

 # Future possibilities
 [future-possibilities]: #future-possibilities